Provincial SR&ED Tax Credits

 There is not currently a provincial program for Prince Edward Island.
 However, companies in this province may still receive the federal credit.

-Quebec companies are eligible for refund credits of 17.5% - 35% on their SR&ED work.
-If the CCPC has assets that amount to less than $25 million for the previous tax year, they are eligible for 35% on their first $2 million.
-If their assets are more than $50 million, they are eligible for 17.5%.
-Between $25 million and $50 million, the rate varies accordingly.
+Quebec companies are eligible for credits of 14% – 30% on their SR&ED work.
+If the CCPC has assets that amount to less than $50 million for the previous tax year, they may be eligible for 30% of expenditures over $50,000.
+If their assets are more than $75 million, they may be eligible for 14% (the exclusion threshold of $50,000 will increase accordingly).
+Between $50 million and $75 million, the rate varies accordingly.

 Companies performing research and development in Saskatchewan are eligible for a 15% non-refundable tax credit.
 The tax credit can be carried forward 10 years, or back 3 years.